MillenniumMachines/Milo-v1.5/docs/assembly_manual/chapters/y_axis_assembly.md

 Each axis uses anti-backlash* blocks in order to compensate for changes in screw direction during operation.
 They do this by driving 2 brass TR8x8 lead screw nuts towards each other to engage both sides of the lead screw threads.

 In order for this to work the preload required to drive each nut needs to be tuned by hand.
-To tune the preload make sure the screws are greased appropriately, then loosely install the 2 brass TR8x8 lead screw nuts within the anti backlash block without tightening the bolts too much.
+To tune the preload make sure the screws are greased appropriately, then install the 2 brass TR8x8 lead screw nuts within the anti backlash block.
+Tighten the screws on one of the nuts so that it does not move, while leaving the other nut loose.

-Then install a spare lead screw temporarily in the block and begin to tighten each brass nut equally.
+Install a spare lead screw temporarily in the block and begin to tighten the loose nut, taking care to apply the same number of turns to each of the screws.

 The ideal preload will allow for the leadscrew to still spin by hand but should have a moderate amount of resistance to it.
 Once complete make sure each bolt has thread-lock applied, and uninstall the leadscrew - your preload is now set.
 To avoid any headaches, do this before final installation.